July 31, 2019//Tony HowlettLast Updated: November 19, 2020

 Employee or third-party users should use single sign-on access methods that simplify and centralize authentication databases.
 Additionally, a password vault can be used that places highly sensitive, privileged credentials in a vault that tracks usage and obfuscates the actual passwords.

-This policy ensures that users are only granted the minimum access required to perform to do their job.
+A Principle of Least Privilege policy ensures that users are only granted the minimum access required to perform to do their job.
 This should apply to both internal and third-party users.
 This policy ensures that vendors, technicians, and internal employees don’t have full access to your entire network and servers.

 Real-time monitoring of user behavior is an essential component in mitigating the risk of unauthorized access or activity.
-A comprehensive audit ability is necessary for remote access software to identify vulnerabilities and track down root causes in both exploits or human errors.
+A comprehensive audit ability is necessary for secure remote access software to identify vulnerabilities and track down root causes in both exploits or human errors.

-Software that provides these features must have simple, intuitive user interfaces and integrate easily with normal business processes.
+Secure remote access software that provides these features must have simple, intuitive user interfaces and integrate easily with normal business processes.
 The Federal Trade Commission (FTC) provides tips on the basics of secure remote access.